watsona22/SVG-logo-maker/README.md

 The js file can be used to understand the dynamic code that supports the application.
 A link to the deployed program is included below, for your convenience. https://drive.google.com/file/d/1NbK17EybQA4E1m2bWwJpXZdhQsKrB1E-/view

-## Credits
-The project was completed with help from the course materials and assistance from Bootcamp tutor, Erik Hirsch.

 ## License

 MIT License